Senior Hungarian politician says he was present at busted Brussels lockdown party | Politics

 Senior Hungarian politician says he was present at busted Brussels lockdown party

-The statement was quoted in an identical way by at least four prominent Hungarian news web sites.
-Reuters was unable to download the original text.
-Police intervened because Friday's party violated lockdown rules, which in Belgium forbid any gathering of more than four people in a closed space, Belgian prosecutors said.
+The leader of Hungary's opposition Momentum party said the scandal showed the "total moral failure" of Fidesz, which portrays itself as a champion of Christian and family values.
+Fidesz's European parliamentary group said Szajer had "made the right decision" by resigning.
+The Hungarian government did not respond to a request for comment.

-Prosecutors said police detained about 20 people in an apartment, in a building in which there is a bar, in central Brussels.
-"A report was... drawn up for S.J. for violation of the narcotics legislation," Sarah Durant, spokeswoman for Brussels prosecutors, said in a statement.
-She said criminal proceedings could only be brought after a waiver of diplomatic or parliamentary immunity of those involved.
+Belgian police detained about 20 people at the house party in a central Brussels apartment on Friday, two of whom invoked diplomatic immunity, according to a statement by Belgian prosecutors.
+Coronavirus lockdown rules forbid any gathering of more than four people in a closed space in the country.
+In the statement, prosecutors referred to a man by the initials 'S.J.' who they said had been found with narcotics in his backpack after attempting to flee via a gutter and who later identified himself by means of a diplomatic passport.

-Hungarian newsite Telex.hu cited prosecutors as saying that S.J. was Szajer.
-Reuters was unable to reach Szajer for comment.
-In his statement, Szajer denied taking drugs and said he had offered police to take a drugs test at the scene.
+Hungarian news site Telex.hu cited prosecutors as saying that S.J. was Szajer.
+Reuters was unable to confirm this with prosecutors or to reach Szajer for comment.
+In his statement, Szajer denied taking drugs and said he had offered to take a drugs test at the scene but police did not carry one out.

 - READ MORE ON: